Check Out Your Paulownia Company!

 - How do you ship your seedlings?

 UPS Ground for all Eastern States.
 Far West states we use UPS 3-Day select shipping to ensure your seedlings arrive promptly and in good condition and are only shipped on a Monday & Tuesday.
-California and Canada require a Phytosanitary Certificate from the US Department of Agriculture for all tree orders.
+We now ship to California from a nursery in California.
+Canada requires a Phytosanitary Certificate from the US Department of Agriculture for all tree orders.

 - Where do my seedlings come from?